Violent clashes escalate in Bolivia over election dispute

 Supporters of Mesa say results from the Oct.
 20 election were rigged to give Morales enough votes to avoid a second round that he might lose to a unified opposition.
 Mesa is demanding new elections or a runoff vote.

+Speaking to a large crowd of supporters in the city of El Alto on Monday, Morales proclaimed victory.

-Morales denies irregularities and says he welcomes an international audit of the election.
+“Show us where there was fraud,” said Morales, who denies irregularities and says he welcomes an international audit of the election.
+The leftist leader accused “the right” of trying to orchestrate a coup d’état.

+Conservatives have always distrusted the leader of the Movement Toward Socialism party who has been in power for nearly 14 years.
+Many were also angered by his decision earlier to seek another re-election despite a popular referendum that upheld term limits.
+A Supreme Court ruling made it possible for Morales to run, in the end.

+“The critical factor is whether the historic citizen mobilizations in Bolivia today can be sustained over time, which would render the country virtually ungovernable,” said Michael Shifter, president of the Inter-American Dialogue and professor of Latin American politics at Georgetown University.